HirooHG/HirooHG/README.md

 ### Hey there :wave:
+ - 🎓 Dreaming to be full-stack or mobile developer
- - :calendar: Everyday coding `mobile` :iphone: or `web` :computer: applications
+ - 📆 Everyday coding `mobile` 📱 or `web` 💻 applications
- - :fire: Currently working on a school web application project
+ - 🔥 Currently working on a school web application project
- - :heavy_check_mark: Learning all about compilers and containers :whale:
+ - ✔️ Learning all about compilers and containers 🐳
- - Smile is important :smile:
+ - Smile is important 😄

 <!--
 **HirooHG/HirooHG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.